Auroratide/typewritten-text/README.md

 This architecture has the following explicit goals:

 * Preserve, as much as possible, the way the web developer has specified the usage of the element.
 This means not overriding the inner content of `typewritten-text`.
-* Allow the use of semantic markdown within `typewritten-text` so it acts as much as possible like a native text-level element
+* Allow the use of semantic markup within `typewritten-text` so it acts as much as possible like a native text-level element
 * Enable typing each individual character regardless of its formatting, allowing for size- and position-independence.